marijana82/poke-berry-final-project/README.md

 >The personal token expires in an hour.
 To regain your access rights, you will have to create a new account.
 You can register and login to this application by creating your own private account.

-Users can register by creating a private account, which requires filling in a unique username, email, password, additional information and user role.
+Creating a private account requires filling in:
+-unique username
+-email
+-password
+-additional information and
+-user role

+>[!NOTE]
+> Make sure the username and password contain `at least one number and one capital letter and are at least 6 characters long`.

 Users can log in by their previously registered username and password.
-Make sure the username and password contain `at least one number and one capital letter and are at least 6 characters long`.

 >Example username: Scorbunny1